Create an account in PTCAS through the application portal found here.

 Jefferson School of Health Professions of Thomas Jefferson University has partnered with PTCAS, The Physical Therapy Centralized Application Service, to collect and manage applications to the Doctor of Physical Therapy (DPT) program.

-- Submit official TOEFL scores (if applicable, see below) to Jefferson
+Send official TOEFL scores (if applicable) to Jefferson at:

 Demonstration of English Language Proficiency